Beautiful barn doors.

 3. Trimming Matters

-Your door is the proper length, which means it’s time to finish the door of.
+Your door is the proper length, which means it’s time to finish the door.
 Grab another 1×6 and cut it to the width of the door.

 Lay the freshly cut board across the bottom of the door.
 Drive the screws through the 1×6 to secure the 1×12 boards.

-Place three screws in each section of the 1×12 boards.
+Place 3 screws in each section of the 1×12 boards.
 Be sure to squeeze the boards together as they’re being screwed into place to avoid gaps.

 4. Make It Pretty

 This next step can be skipped if you aren’t one for frills.
 However, if I’m going to have a barn door, I want it to look good.